M3gu627/Photo_Editor/README.md

 Escape - Deselect photo
 Enter - Add Photo

-(Experiement if i can crumb all the codes into one index and also do API functionalites)
+(Experiement if i can crumb all the codes into one index and also do API functionalites.)